wesleygas/wesleygas.github.io/docs/_projects/(1) Solar SoilProbe.md

 much anything **will** change the capacitance between it's plates and, consequently, it's output.

-To couter at least one of the variables, I picked up an already encapsulated 10K NTC thermistor.
+To counter at least one of the variables, I picked up an already encapsulated 10K NTC thermistor.
 ![ntc_thermistor](https://cdn.awsli.com.br/1000x1000/468/468162/produto/40134109/74419896e6.jpg)

 The output of this specific thermistor, the MF58 is already well known, but in order to validate